jhemp/intelmq-tools/README.md

 # intelmq-tools
 Tools for intelmq.
 This tool will help you to check up on your running configurations and helps you to update them.
+The tools also makes the necessary configurations in IntelMQ to be able to add custom Bots in a simple manner.

 # Features
 * Integrates custom bots into intelmq